 - Started Menstruation before the age of ten

-- Low levels dehydroepiandrosterone (DHEAS) a hormone
+- Low levels of dehydroepiandrosterone (DHEAS), a hormone

 - They are having other health problems, including migraines, UC, Fibromyalgia, or lupus.
-A history of having complications during pregnancy also indicates the women might be at a higher stroke risk.
+A history of having complications during pregnancy also indicates the woman might be at a higher stroke risk.
 These complications can include hypertension and gestational diabetes during or after pregnancy.

 Stroke Diagnosis